Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{section: preliminaries} first introduces the optimal quantization method for binary-input discrete memoryless channel (DMC), and then gives a review of the MIM-LUT decoding and also highlights the linkage between the two topics.
-Section \ref{section: MIM-QBP decoding} proposes the general framework of the MIM-QBP decoding for regular LDPC codes.
-Section \ref{section: design of MIM-QBP decoder} develops an efficient design of the key functions of the MIM-QBP decoder.
+Section \ref{section: preliminaries} first introduces the optimal quantization method for the binary-input discrete memoryless channel (DMC), and then gives a review of the MIM-LUT decoding and also highlights the linkage between the two topics.
+Section \ref{section: MIM-QBP decoding} illustrates the general design principle for designing the RCQ parameters for decoding regular LDPC codes.
+Section \ref{section: design of MIM-QBP decoder} develops an efficient design of the RFs of the MIM-QBP decoder.
 Section \ref{section: simulation results} presents the simulation results.
 Finally, Section \ref{section: conclusion} concludes this paper.